-Kylix.
+Abourkouna.
 An experienced chef cooks creative versions of the Mediterranean cuisine with Greek ingredients from farms served in the simple setting of a beautiful terrace in Chora.

 Things to Do in Kea

 Kea has a long history visible today through the ruins of the Ancient city of Karthea (12th-5th century BC – hikers are recommended to visit the remnants of two temples and a theater overlooking a wonderful beach), the hillside ‘smiling’ stone ‘Lion of Ioulis’ (late 7th century BC), and a wide chronological range of artifacts at the Archaeological Museum of Kea in Chora (Ioulis).
-Maze-like medieval Ioulis (town) with visible hints at its archaic past is a great place to walk.
-If you want to explore and exercise further, a well-preserved network of footpaths in the island includes 12 routes.
+Maze-like medieval Ioulis (town) with visible hints of its archaic past is a great place to walk.
+If you want to explore and exercise further, a well-preserved network of footpaths on the island includes 12 routes.
 Roads to many sites and beaches might be rough but if you love exploring natural beauty it is often worth it.
 The largest organized beach is the aforementioned Porto Koundouros.
 Next to it is Koundouraki beach (meaning Little Koundouros) with a casual bar and water sports facilities.
 Sunbeds and beach bars on other beautiful remote sandy beaches you will find at Spathi (it has also a restaurant and seaside bungalows), Pisses, and Xyla, while closer to the port you are recommended to have a post-swim drink at the Eora Gialiskari beach bar.
 The most beautiful remote one without service is Sikamia.
 If you want to buy local products, visit the Red Tractor Farm (also a guesthouse) that produces homemade marmalades, limited edition red organic wine, acorn cookies (rich in proteins, potassium, magnesium, calcium, and vitamin B6), and St. John’s Word Oil (an ointment drastically healing injuries).
-Nightlife isn’t the island’s forte yet you are encouraged to have some seaside street cocktails at the iconic Vinilio bar in Vourkari.
+Nightlife isn’t the island’s forte yet you are encouraged to have some seaside street cocktails at the iconic recently renamed Acqua bar in Vourkari.
 Find a table near the water!

 A 1.5-hour boat ride from Kea (or a 3-hour one from the port of Piraeus) will get you to the port of Merichas in the even less touristy picturesque island of Kythnos.
 Crystal clear waters, sandy beaches, and white-washed Cycladic houses are interesting to explore for a day or two.
 Inhabited since the Mesolithic era, it has revealed through excavations among the earliest remnants of human presence in the Aegean.
 Everything is simple but natural beauty is definitely intricate and outstanding.
 Kythnos is known for the largest number of fishing boats in the Aegean, so probably the right place for seafood dining.